Skip to content

 Answer: 100 years old.

-Why it works in the car: The Route 66 Centennial Commission is using 2026 for national anniversary events.
-That gives this article a timely reason to exist.
+The source: The Route 66 Centennial Commission has anchored 2026 for national anniversary events.
+So this question is timely all year.

 25. What highway is often called the Main Street of America?
 (Easy)